 Here are a few recommended devices that can be purchased online, similar models may be found locally also:

-There are many other devices that may be suitable for use at SCAS.
-In general, gamming laptops are not suitable due to their high power requirements and poor battery life while running on the internal battery.
-If you are having trouble deciding if a laptop will be suitable for use, please contact us for assistance.
+(There are many other devices that may be suitable for use at SCAS.
+In general, gaming laptops are not suitable due to their high power requirements and poor battery life while running on the internal battery.
+If you are having trouble deciding if a laptop will be suitable for use, please contact us for assistance.)

 Once you have selected a suitable BYOT device, protecting your investment from accidental damage can be a wise decision.